How to Thread a Sewing Machine | Step-by-Step Guide

 How to Thread a Sewing Machine

-Learning how to thread a sewing machine is one of the very first steps to learning how to sew.
+Learning how to thread a sewing machine is one of the first steps to learning how to sew.
 Fortunately, it is a fairly simple process and can quickly become second nature.
-Today I am going to share with you a detailed step-by-step guide to threading a sewing machine that will include the function of each part involved in addition to the actual steps of the process.
-The information provided can be applied to all different makes and models of sewing machines.
+Today I will share with you a detailed step-by-step tutorial to threading a sewing machine that will include the function of each part involved in addition to the actual steps of the process.
+The information provided can be applied to all different makes and models of sewing machines although you should check your manual if you have any issues.

 Looking for a sewing machine?
 Peek-a-Boo Pages has an article on Top Beginner Sewing Machines.